TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 [bio326-21-0@cn-12 GenomeAssembly2022]$
 ```
-*Now that TMUX is active you can deatch the temrinal and try if your session is still active.
+*Now that TMUX is active you can deatach the temrinal and try if your session is still active.
 To do this we need to press the keys ctrl+b d.
 This will bring us back to the "main" terminal...Use the command ```tmux a -t ONP``` to attach the ONP session again*